RAFTA-AIRBORNE/AEMpyX_public/README.md

 (6) For running aempy scripts, we have defined two environmental variable, _AEMPYX_ROOT_ and _AEMPYX_DATA_.
 These point to the place where AEMpyX is installed, and where you keep your AEM data, respectively.
 In particular, it allows to keep the scripts adapted for a certain data set in the corresponding directory, without interfering with the AEMpyX repository.
 Never change the scripts directly within the repository tree!
 Keeping to this scheme makes life much easier if working on more than one data set.

 In linux you can set them in your _.bashrc_ file.
 Example:

 _export AEMPYX_ROOT='${HOME}/AEMpyX/'_

 _export AEMPYX_DATA='${HOME}/AEM_Data/Tellus/data/'_

+If _$HOME_ is not set on the sytem, _${HOME}_ should be replaced by the full path to your home directory. _AEMPYX_ROOT_ is essential, while _AEMPYX_DATA_ is optional, though used in many of the example scripts.

 Under windows, you should use the system settings dialogue to do so (Settings => System => Advanced sytem settings => Environment Variables).
 Note that when working under windows, the python path will be set correctly using the windows delimiter, but with respect to the paths within the scripts you are on your own.
 In python, the correct windows path delimiter is _"\\\\"_, not _"\\"_!